umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

-# Manual opgrade of Umbraco CMS on Cloud
+# Manual upgrade of Umbraco CMS on Cloud

 This article will give you a step-by-step on how to manually upgrade your Umbraco Cloud project to run the latest version of Umbraco CMS.